theupdateframework/taps/tapXX.md

 One of the attacks [TUF] protects against is a rollback attack, where an attacker tricks a client into using older metadata in order to install a vulnerable target.
-TUF protects against this by requiring all new metadata must have a version number greater than the current version.
+TUF protects against this by requiring that all new metadata must have a version number greater than the current version.
 However, TUF is still vulnerable to two other avenues to trigger a rollback: